hanling3/recipe-book/documents/user-testing-app/usability-test-raw-notes.md

 What’s the goal of this app?
 (To help students save time and money on cooking)

 ### Task 1
 You’re very busy during the midterm week, so you want to save enough time for studying.
 You figure the best way to do this is by meal planning for the week ahead.
-Choose a recipe for dinner time (next Monday) that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
+Choose a recipe for dinner time (Nov.29th) that takes less than 30 minutes, is under $10, is Japanese cuisine, and is easy to cook.
 * Notes:
     * Finish the test correctly and quickly
 * Answer: